dnsimple/dnsimple-support/content/articles/ordering-lets-encrypt-certificate.markdown

 Getting a new SSL certificate is a multi-step process and involves several parties: the customer (you), DNSimple, and the certificate authority.
 Before purchasing an SSL certificate, read the [Getting Started with SSL certificates article](/articles/getting-started-ssl-certificates) to make sure you are familiar with the SSL certificate process.

 The order is the first step into getting an SSL certificate.
-It will create an SSL certificate order (in the case of Let's Encrypt certificates for no charge) that represents a request of a certificate to the CA.
+It will create an SSL certificate order (for no charge, in the case of Let's Encrypt certificates) that represents a request of a certificate to the CA.

 <div class="section-steps" markdown="1">
 ##### To order a certificate